lokalise/node-core/docs/object-utils.md

 `convertDateFieldsToIsoString<Input extends object>(object: Input | Input[],): ExactlyLikeWithDateAsString<Input> | ExactlyLikeWithDateAsString<Input>[]`

 Transform an input object with `Date` members into an object with the corresponding `Date` members replaced by their ISO string representation.
 This transformation is done recursively, covering nested objects as well.

+`export function deepClone<T extends object | undefined | null>(object: T): T`

+Return a deep clone copy of an object.
+Please Note: This uses structuredClone, which has the limitations of these restricted Types: functions, Error objects, WeakMap, WeakSet, DOM nodes, and certain other browser-specific objects like Window.